What is a holistic coach and why is it different?

-If we look at infant sleep, some believe this has changed over the decades and we are looking at a crisis that will be on our medical hands before we know it.
-The truth is that in fact, infant & children’s sleep is no different now, that what it was 100 or even a 1000 years ago.
+If we look at infant sleep, some believe this has changed over the decades, and we are looking at a crisis that will be on our healing hands before we know it.
+The truth is that in fact, infant & children’s sleep is no different now than what it was 100 or even 1000 years ago.
 There has been a change though, I do agree.
 But it is not in infant sleep.
 It is in how we parent.
 It is parenting that has changed.
-The truth of the matter is we as parents daily, having to deal with what is called a paradox information overload.
-Which is then coupled with time-poverty.
+The truth of the matter is we as parents daily.
+Dealing with what is called a paradox information overload—coupled with time-poverty.

 As parents, we understand and know more than ever about the importance of love.
 Attachment.
 Bonding and security that we give to our young impressionable children.
-We know having heard and read all about skin to skin, breastfeeding, good nutrition, stress management, toxins, one-to-one time, and organic food (to name a few).
-What I find is that although parents have access to all this information, in fact, they are bombarded with all sort of appliances and gadgets.
-By being persuaded into believing they will make our lives easier.
+We know this.
+We have heard it, read all about such things as skin to skin, breastfeeding, good nutrition, stress management, toxins, one-to-one time, and organic food (to name a few).
+What I find is that although parents have access to all this information.
+Parents, in fact, find themselves bombarded with all sorts of appliances and gadgets.
+Persuaded to believe they will make our lives easier.
 Yet in the end, what really happens is they end up confusing them further.

 Most infants usually have no sleep pathology, but because of the context in which people are trying to parent, some people find themselves at the end of their ability to cope.
 Some parents have researched sleep and parenting extensively.
 Knowing that they will raise their child in a particular manner, carrying out their certain beliefs and ethos.
-Then there is the opposite, those have few expectations.
+Then there is the opposite; those have few expectations.
 In either way, sometimes sleep deprivation is something that some parents cope well with, and then there are others for whom it is intolerable.
-If in the situation where the parents are struggling to cope, then to be honest, the fact that their baby is behaving normally makes the whole situation irrelevant.
+If in the situation where the parents are struggling to cope, then, to be honest, the fact that their baby is behaving “normally” makes the whole moment irrelevant.
 After all, if you can’t cope, you can’t cope.
 It is that simple.

 Often, we hear well-meaning people offering suggested strategies to new parents such as ‘you must sleep when the baby sleeps’, ‘be sure you get an early night’, ‘ oh, just forget the housework’, or ‘just ask a family member to come around and help’.
 Which are all reasonable suggestions, however, what if those suggestions are not feasible?
 What if the family have in fact already tried those ideas only to find they have not worked either, they aren’t sustainable, or simply aren’t possible?

 For many parents, the thought of reaching out for help with sleep may feel conflicted about it.
-There are many strategies suggested, followed up with countless books, websites galore and an endless number of people who can give advice.
+With many available strategies suggested.
+All followed up with countless books, websites galore and an endless number of people who can give advice.
 A simple google search on the terms like ‘sleep training’, ‘baby sleep coach’ or ‘gentle sleep’ yields millions of hits and results.
-So, how is a parent supposed to make an informed choice about who they should trust and enlist in help with their family & everyone sleep?
+How can we expect a parent to make an informed choice?
+Who they should trust and enlist in help with their family & everyone’s sleep?

 A quick fix?

-There are some sleep experts are always quick to suggest those quick fix methods.
-A controlled crying method is just that, quick, effective and harmless.
+Some sleep experts are always quick to suggest those quick-fix methods.
+A controlled crying method is just that, fast, effective, and harmless.
 In their own opinion, they say this.
-What is then said quickly is that anyone who then challenges this method is doing nothing more than scaremongering these parents and making them feel guilty…
+What they then proceed to mention quickly is that anyone who then challenges this method is doing nothing more than scaremongering these parents and making them feel guilty…

 I wonder if this misses the point?
-My promotion of holistic sleep programs – this being a multi-dimensional approach, which looks at so much more.
+My promotion of holistic sleep programs – this being a multi-dimensional approach.
+Looking at so much more than just sleep as an area.
 The essential whole picture.
 Holistic sleep programs recognize that a baby is usually completely normal in their needs.
-We have to be aware that their needs are so much more than just physical, they are also psychological.
+To be aware that needs are so much more than just physical.
+Needs also are psychological.
 Emotional and relational too.
-So by leaving them to cry will do nothing for these needs.
+Leaving them to cry will do nothing for these needs.
 All it does is stress parents out more!

-I will be honest, I am in love with a quick fix just as much as anyone else, but only when there can be no losers.
+I will be honest, I am in love with a quick fix just as much as the next.
+However only when there can be no losers.

 What is holistic sleep coaching?

 For almost 5 years now and my own journey of sleep, I have become passionate about providing a family-centered care, evidence-based healthcare program.
-These are based around holistic wellness and nutrition.
-While offering gentle parenting.
-Supporting and encouraging breastfeeding and sleep
+These are based on holistic wellness and nutrition.
+Offering gentle parenting.
+Supporting and encouraging breastfeeding and sleep together.

-together.
-Holistic Sleep Consulting has managed to create a culmination of everything that I’m interested in and I’m definitely verging on being geeky about. 😉
+My Holistic Sleep Consulting services have managed to create a culmination of everything that interests me.
+I’m definitely verging on being geeky about?

-So, when I am asked to look at the sleep of an infant or child, the following things are also things I will take into consideration:
+So above all, when I look at the sleep of an infant or child, I consider the following:

-The child’s age, their developmental stage and where this is with what is considered normal according to evidence.
+The child’s age, the developmental stage, where this is and with what is considered normal according to evidence.

 The family context – I will look at siblings, wider family, parental health, environment and community.